KeenanShropshire/ReviewReader/README.md

 # ReviewReader
-Reads in a review text and gives a percentage that corresponds to how positive it thinks the review is
+Reads in a review and gives a percentage that corresponds to how positive it thinks the review is